App Development Costs: How Much Does it Cost to Make an App?

 As you can see from the graphic, different types of apps have varying timelines, which ultimately impacts the price.

 Who is building your app

+Should you hire a mobile app development company?
 Location aside, there are different types of developers as well.
 You could hire:

-- a small app development company
+- small app development companies

 - big corporations

 Depending on what you decide, the price will change.
 There are reasons behind the pricing structure of these different development options.

 For example, independent contractors could be your least expensive option.
 If you’re only looking to spend about $10,000 on your app, you could probably find an independent contractor who is willing to take on that job.